-And now actually, it’s generally accepted that it’s okay for people who are celiac to stop consuming wheat products that contain gluten.
-And there was no evidence to back up their claim when they were saying you shouldn’t be telling to stop eating gluten.
+And now actually, it’s generally accepted that it’s okay for celiac people to stop consuming wheat products that contain gluten.
+And there was no evidence to back up their claim when they were saying you shouldn’t be told to stop eating gluten.
 There was no evidence backing up their claim that when people stopped eating gluten, they would get worse.

 No evidence whatsoever.
 Yet they used to those types of organizations used to do this.
-Use the scientific research as it There’s no evidence for something, you can say that it’s doing this well then, if there’s no evidence for people coming off of gluten, making them on well, then why do you stop people from coming off of gluten?
+Use scientific research as if There’s no evidence for something, you can say that it’s doing this well then, but if there’s no evidence for people coming off of gluten, making them on well, then why do you stop people from coming off of gluten?

-There’s no evidence that’s showing that decreasing sugar in the diet is risking health and why are they allowed to say that and we can’t say the opposite.
+No evidence shows that decreasing sugar in the diet is risking health and why are they allowed to say that we can’t say the opposite?
 What’s very strange is that I didn’t realize the extent that an organization might go to and how deeply they would involve themselves with you know, organizations that should know better, especially when they’re involved in the medical industry.

-And smoking is something that immediately people experiencing a brain injury should seize they shouldn’t be smoking anyway, but they should seize that immediately, especially while going, you know, before going into surgery, because smoking does all these things.
+Smoking is something that people experiencing a brain injury should cease They shouldn’t be smoking anyway, but they should seize that immediately, especially while going, you know, before going into surgery, because smoking does all these things.